stokito/ports-service/README.md

     go build  -o ports-service ./cmd/service

 Or you can run `make build`.
+The default target for make is to build a docker image `ports-service:latest`.
+The image also contain the importer in `/opt/posrts-importer` so you can execute it in interactive mode.

 To run a linter execute `make run-lint`.
 You may need to install a linter `sudo snap install golangci-lint`.